-Your dentist will then examine your teeth, gums, and mouth for any signs of oral health issues, like cavities, gum disease, and abnormalities of the tissues.
+Your dentist in Rancho Mission Viejo will then examine your teeth, gums, and mouth for any signs of oral health issues, like cavities, gum disease, and abnormalities of the tissues.
 A close examination of your x-rays will ensure that every potential problem has been exposed.

 As you continue your exam, your dentist will share the state of your oral health along with any potential problems that they detect.
 Your dentist will develop a treatment plan that’s fit to serve your unique needs.
 Finally, your dentist will offer recommendations to resolve the issues and the best treatment options for your lifestyle and budget.